Top Things to Do in Marseille

 Taking Pictures in The Old Port (Vieux Port)

 The Vieux Port (Old Port) is probably the most important part of Marseille, Where all the tourists can take pictures, eat fish and seafood, watch the boats, or ride the carousel.
 This part of the old town of Marseille is a great place where all the main attractions of the city pass, so it’s definitely worth a visit.
 This port is especially spectacular and exciting during the summer evenings, so if you are in Marseille at that time, be sure to go to Port View from dusk to early night to see the beautiful views of the surrounding area.

 “Marseille Cathedral” is one of the most important buildings in the city and is definitely worth visiting among things to do in Marseille.
 The view of this church and its surroundings is the view of the sea and is beautiful and spectacular.
 The structure of this church consists of several dome towers, the tallest of which is 16 meters high.
 The green and white limestone may remind some of the “Cathedral of Santa Maria del Fiore” or the Duomo in Florence.
 Still, its interior design is in a completely different style.
 The cathedral is open to the public.
 Marseille Cathedral is on the Place de la Major street.

 Visiting Palais Longchamp

-another one of things to do in Marseille is visiting Prince Longsham Palace. this beautiful area is home to the Musée des Beaux Arts, which is the oldest museum in Marseille.
-In the museum gallery, there is a remarkable collection of works by Italian and Provençal artists, and paintings and works of art from the 17th century to the present are displayed.
-Apart from the beautiful works of art, the palace also has a quaint park that locals and residents of Marseilles come to when they want to enjoy the good weather because it is one of the few green areas in the city center.
-This palace is located on Boulevard Longchamp 22 street.
+Another one of the things to do in Marseille is to visit Prince Longsham Palace.
+This beautiful area is home to the Musée des Beaux-Arts, which is the oldest museum in Marseille.
+The museum gallery has a remarkable collection of works by Italian and Provençal artists, and paintings and works of art from the 17th century to the present are displayed.
+Apart from the beautiful works of art, the palace also has a quaint park that locals and Marseilles residents visit when they want to enjoy the good weather because it is one of the few green areas in the city center.
+This palace is on Boulevard Longchamp 22 Street.